 These are another cause of neuropathy, especially with respect to vitamins B-1, B-6 and B-12.
 These are important in nerve metabolism and when they are lacking the nerves suffer, leading to neuropathy with loss or impairment of neural function.
 Vitamin B-6 overdoses can damage nerves.
 This has been seen where megadoses of B-6 are included in some sports drinks, as well as in B-complex vitamins.
+Click here for slides by Russell Chin, MD, of Weill Cornell about nutritional neuropathies.

 Causes neuropathy two ways.
 The first is by direct toxicity to the nerves.
 Secondly, poor nutrition may play a role, since alcoholics often do not eat a nutritious diet, and this causes deficiencies in B vitamins and other nutrients necessary for nerve function.
 People with neuropathy from any cause should avoid heavy alcohol use, which can further impair the nerves.